 Should I scan the pre-appointment questionnaire into the EHR?

+Record important information from the questionnaire in the visit note.
 It is not necessary to maintain a copy of the completed pre-appointment questionnaire.
 It is a worksheet to facilitate discussion during the visit.
-Important information from the questionnaire can be recorded in the visit note.

-The nurse or MA will often learn important information about the patient during the rooming process.
-A brief one-minute handoff to the physician can save time in the exam room by helping the physician focus the appointment to meet the patient's needs and expectations.
-The handoff also makes patients aware that their care team is working together on their behalf.
+The nurse or medical assistant will often learn important information about the patient during the rooming process.
+A brief 1-minute handoff to the physician can save time in the exam room by helping the physician focus the appointment to meet the patient's needs and expectations.
+The handoff also makes patients aware that their care team works together on their behalf.
 For example, the physician may say, “The nurse mentioned that you've been worried about side effects from your cholesterol medication—please tell me more.”
 The team will quickly see the importance of their initial discussions with patients.

 I like the idea of a handoff.
-However, I don't always see my MA between patients.
+However, I don't always see my medical assistant between patients.
 She is often in a different room when I am ready to attend to the next patient.
 How can we address this?

 There are innovative ways to hand off patients.
-First, the MA can brief the physician about several patients at once.
-This way, if the MA is in a different room when the physician is ready to meet the next patient, the physician is already prepared.
-Second, the MA can hand off information by listing key information in the patient's chart.
-A verbal handoff is preferable; however, a short note is still beneficial.
+One way is for the medical assistant to brief the physician about several patients at once.
+This way, if the medical assistant is in a different room when the physician is ready to meet the next patient, the physician is already prepared.
+An alternative approach is for the MA to perform the handoff by listing essential information in the patient's chart.
+A verbal handoff is preferable; however, a short note is still helpful.

-The strategies, tools and resources in this module can assist you in adopting a pre-visit planning approach that fits your practice's specific needs.
-Quiz Ref IDPre-visit planning will help your practice benefit from improved communication with patients, streamlined scheduling of appointments, and enhanced care team efficiency during all patient visits.
+Quiz Ref IDThe strategies, tools, and resources in this toolkit can assist you in adopting a pre-visit planning approach that fits your practice's specific needs.
+With pre-visit planning, your practice can benefit from improved communication with patients, streamlined scheduling of appointments, and enhanced care team efficiency during all patient visits.